 11) Although there are five brasseries and two restaurants in the city that bear the Bocuse name, for the meal of a lifetime don’t miss the opportunity to dine at Collonges-au-Mont-d’Or.
 The food, service and setting are unbeatable.

 Pace yourself.
-In addition to the wonderful gastronomy, take time to enjoy all the art, history and culture that’s also so abundant in Lyon.
+There are only so many meals in a day, even for the most earnest food lover.
+And, in addition to the wonderful gastronomy, take time to enjoy all the art, history and culture that’s also so abundant in Lyon.

 All photo credits: Jerome Levine

 Worth Reading: More information on What To Eat in Lyon